 Warning!
 Be aware that This method will get the output from git remote -v.
 If you added tokens or credentials to the remote in the URL, they will be exposed.
 Credentials shouldn't be added to git remotes definitions, but using a credentials manager or similar mechanism.
 If you still want to use this approach, it is your responsibility to strip the credentials from the result.

-remote - Name of the remote git repository ('origin' by default).
+- remote Name of the remote git repository ('origin' by default). - repository By default gets the commit of the defined folder, use repo=True to get the commit of the repository instead.

 (url, commit) tuple